 Can Posts Get You a Negative Score and Does Removing the Post Help?

-The Best Way to Gain Karma for Beginners on Reddit Fast
+The Best Way to Get Reddit Karma Fast

 All users of this website start off by having one point.
 But if you’re looking for ways on how to get karma on Reddit fast, here are some great tips to get you started: